jlyonsmith/pino-express/README.md

 # Pino Express

 This is middleware for the [Pino](https://github.com/pinojs/pino) logging library, that also includes an alternative implementation of the `pretty()` function that comes with Pino.

-It formats regular Pino messages and the middleware formats HTTP activity messages, similarly to the `dev` format of the [morgan](https://github.com/expressjs/morgan) Express middleware.
+It formats regular Pino messages and the middleware formats HTTP activity messages, similarly to the [dev](https://github.com/expressjs/morgan#dev) format of the [morgan](https://github.com/expressjs/morgan) Express middleware.

 The logging middleware can be used in development and production.
 The pretty formatter is intended to be used in development environments only.

 ## Installation

 Use this package with Pino and a Node Express server.
 First install in your package:

 ```
-npm install pino-pretty-express
+npm install pino-express
 ```

 Then, add the following initialization to your your code: